 WHAT TO EXPECT

-Each online workshop is 30 minutes to an hour long and usually happens in the evenings from Monday – Friday.
-There’ll usually be around ten people at the workshop, including two facilitators and other young people from Salford who want to explore this particular issue.
+Each online group is usually 30 minutes to an hour and a half long and usually happens in the evenings from Monday – Friday.
+There’ll usually be around ten people at the workshop, including two facilitators and other young people from around Greater Manchester who want to explore this particular issue.
 Some of the topics that are covered include:

 - Confidence Building